Size zero

 Size zero or size 0 is a women's clothing size in the US catalog sizes system.
 Size 0 and 00 were invented due to increasing body sizes and therefore the changing of clothing sizes over time (referred to as vanity sizing or size inflation), which has caused the adoption of lower numbers.
 For example, a 2011 size 0 is equivalent to a 2001 size 2, and is larger than a 1970 size 6 or 1958 size 8.
-Modern size 0 clothing, depending on brand and style, fits measurements of chest-stomach-hips from 30-22-32 inches (76-56-81 cm) to 36-28-36 inches (90-71½-90 cm).
+Despite their higher numbers, these past equivalents were still the smallest available sizes at the time.
+Modern size 0 clothing, depending on brand and style, fits measurements of chest-stomach-hips from 30-22-32 inches (76-56-81 cm) to 33-25-35 inches (84-64-89 cm).
 Size 00 can be anywhere from 0.5 to 2 inches (1 to 5 cm) smaller than size 0.
-Size zero often refers to thin individuals (especially women and adolescent girls), or trends associated with them.
+The term size zero can refer to thin people (especially women and adolescent girls), or trends associated with them.

 Criticism

 The use of size 0 in advertisements and products of the clothing industry has been met with some media attention.
 In July 2009, Katie Green won a competition to represent Wonderbra.
 They referred her to the Premier Model Management agency for representation.
 Green reported that "one of the guys from the PR agency from Wonderbra" insisted that she lose weight, that it wasn't normal for models to be a (UK) size 8.
 "Unless I could drop down to that weight, they wouldn't be willing to get me more work."
 Green at first complied, but then quit the agency.
 She then, with Liberal Democrat MP Lembit Öpik, launched a campaign titled "Say No to Size Zero".
 They began a petition drive with the goal to put an end to size zero and underweight models on the catwalk or working in the fashion industry.
 They set a goal to obtain 20,000 signatures and plan to present it to the UK Prime Minister and Parliament.
 They are campaigning for legislation that would require regular health checkups for all models before undertaking any assignments.